International Aviation Services Organization: Objectives

-Constituent Organizations
+Constituent organizations

 The IASO contains two sub-organizations: the International Fuel Services Organization (IFSO) and the International Handling Aviation Organization (IHAO).
 The IHAO acts as a forum for debating the common issues concerning ground operations, and it seeks to improve ground-handling standards globally.
 IHAO's office is registered in Sweden, but it is headquartered in Dubai.
 The International Fuel Service Organization (IFSO) is a global association established to represent leading fuel suppliers in the aviation sphere, improving their overall ground performance.

 Board of directors

 The organization’s board of directors consists of ten members, including Chairman Munir Kahlifeh and Samir H. Al Asadi.

 Munir Kahlifeh, the IASO founder, previously contributed to the establishment of Al Shamelah Aviation Services in 2011.
 He also started its sister company Mixjet AB, which oversees the European market and constituent airlines, in 2012 in Sweden.

 Samir H. Al Alsadi, Co-Founder of the IASO, is Executive Director of Mixjet AB, Sweden.
 He was previously Executive Director of Letsfly's Sweden and France divisions.

 Other Directors include Adel Mardini, CEO and President of (Jetex Flight Support); Mohammed Al Husary, Executive President and Co-Founder of (UAS International Trip Support); Omar Hosari, (UAS International Trip Support) Co-Founder and Chief Executive Officer; Roy D Barnett; Capt.
-Samir Sajet; Chamsou Andjorin; Juan Carlos Lozano Pacios; and Mohamed Elamiri.
+Samir Sajet; Chamsou Andjorin; and Mohamed Elamiri.